KenPainter/GenLogic/docs/ui-notes-guide.md

 ## Schema Validation

-The JSON schema ensures only valid ui-notes are accepted:
+The JSON Schema ensures only valid ui-notes are accepted:

 ```json
 {